saeedmohseni97/LLM-from-Scratch/README.md

 ```
 LLM
 ├── Code/
-│   ├── preprocess.ipynb          # Notebook for preparing the dataset
+│   ├── preprocess.ipynb          # Notebook for preparing content of Dataset folder from the parquet file.
+The parquet file can be found [here](https://huggingface.co/datasets/roneneldan/TinyStories)
 │   ├── train_test.ipynb          # Notebook for training and evaluating the model
 │   └── train_test.py             # Script version of training and evaluation pipeline
 ├── Dataset/
-│   └── 0000.parquet              # First part of the raw TinyStories dataset used for training
 │   └── text.txt                  # parquet file processed to plain text.
 ├── SavedModel/
 │   └── model.pth                 # Directory containing trained model weights